 Figure 2: Annual ReturnsWhat would their hypothetical returns look like in the long run?
 As you can see below in Figure 3, value quickly recovers and outperforms the entire time period thereafter.
 Here are the returns to the same portfolios from 1/1/2000 – 12/31/2014, the 15 years following the 5-year underperformance:

+Figure 3: Summary Statistics (2000-2014)Sticking with the value strategy, although painful, was richly rewarded with a 4.67%+ edge–per year–over the market benchmark from 2000-2014.
 Over the entire cycle, patient, disciplined investors were also rewarded.
 Here are the results (Figure 4) over the entire time period, measured from 1/1/1994 to 12/31/2014:

 - They will lose to the market with a 100% probability over some time period.

 - They will experience a multi-year relative performance drought.